 This is a time of great advances in the area of flea and tick control products.
 There are a wide variety of products available at this time.
 Some of the products are safe to use on puppies.
 Ask your veterinarian which of the products may suit your needs.

 It is highly recommended to spay and neuter all animals that are not intended for breeding.
 In female dogs, spaying prevents heat cycles from occurring approximately every 5 months, and if performed before the first or second heat cycle, lowers the chance of mammary cancer.
 Spaying also prevents pyometra (a life-threatening uterine infection) and, most importantly, pregnancy and unwanted or poorly bred puppies.
-We recommend spaying females at about 5-6 months of age.
 Males should be neutered to prevent unwanted pregnancies and to lower the likelihood of prostate problems.
 Further, neutering inhibits the urge to run away in search of females and helps you avoid some behavioral issues, such as aggression and/or dominance.

-Your puppy will do well on two feedings a day (feeding three times a day is not necessary, but is OK if the puppy is under 16 weeks of age).
-Occasionally, some of the toy breeds need to be fed numerous small meals throughout the day, due to a low blood sugar condition.
+Your puppy will do well on two to three feedings a day.
+Occasionally, some of the toy breeds need to be fed numerous small meals throughout the day to avoid their blood sugar from dipping too low.
 Your veterinarian will advise you if your puppy needs to eat more frequently.
-Adult dog food contains all the nutrients that puppies and adult dogs need.
-You may feed your small breed puppy either adult or puppy dry food, if you wish.
-Large breed puppies should eat large breed puppy food or adult food to help avoid developmental bone diseases.
+Puppy dog food contains all the nutrients that puppies need.
+Large breed puppies should eat food specifically formulated for large breed puppies to help avoid developmental bone diseases.

 You may feed the food dry or you can dampen it with warm water.
 A very young puppy may need its kibble softened, but older pups can eat crunchy food.
 Your puppy should eat quickly and act slightly hungry when it is finished.
 A puppy should take no longer than 10 minutes to finish a meal.
 Most will finish the meal in a minute or so.
 If your puppy takes longer, or if it walks away while there is still food in the bowl, then you are probably feeding too much food.